-Quick EASY Naan Recipe- a simple step by step guide to making authentic Indian style, pillowy naan bread in a skillet with all your favorite variations- garlic naan, onion naan and seeded naan!
+Quick EASY Naan Recipe- a simple step-by-step guide to making authentic Indian style, pillowy naan bread in a skillet with all your favorite variations- garlic naan, onion naan and seeded naan!

-- 1 teaspoon salt, more for sprinkling
+- 1 1/2 teaspoons salt, more for sprinkling

 - 1 teaspoon instant yeast or rapid-rise yeast (see notes for Active Dry Yeast)